by Rick Anderson

 This issue marks the 27th anniversary of Prison Legal News and our parent organization, the Human Rights Defense Center.
 When I first started publishing PLN from my prison cell in Clallam Bay, Washington in 1990, I didn’t think I would still be doing so 27 years later.
 We weren’t sure how long it would last but no one thought it would be this long.

 In 1990 the U.S. imprisoned around a million people.
 By the end of the decade that number had doubled to 2 million and today hovers around the 2.3 million mark, give or take a few thousand.
 Among the drivers of mass incarceration has been the war on sex offenders.
 Sadly, PLN has had a front row seat for this unfolding debacle: a month before we began publishing, Washington became the first state to enact civil commitment for sex offenders and a sex offender registry.
 Three- and two-strike laws would come a few years later.
 As this issue’s cover story reports, sex offender regulations duly expanded and spread from there.

-Today the government spends a huge amount of money – no one really knows how much but certainly in the millions of ...
+Today the government spends a huge amount of money – no one really knows how much but certainly in the millions of dollars – to track, ...

 The Fourth Circuit Court of Appeals held in December 2015 that a federal habeas corpus petition under 28 U.S.C. § 2241 is the proper means for a federal prisoner to challenge their obligation to make restitution payments through the Bureau of Prisons’ (BOP) Inmate Financial Responsibility Program (IFRP).
 In this case, however, the district court dismissed the petitioner’s IFRP challenge following remand.